-There is plenty of help and advice out there to support you if you are currently homeless or at risk of homelessness.
-Here, you will find contacts and links to agencies and charities where you can access a huge range of resources and advice online, along with helplines and contact information for immediate help.
+There is plenty of help and advice out there if you are currently homeless or at risk of homelessness.
+Here, you will find contacts and links to agencies and charities.
+You will be able to access a huge range of resources and advice online, along with helplines and contact information for immediate help.

 Expert support 7 days a week